mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/page_type_key/index.md

 - `css-shorthand-property`: a [shorthand property](/en-US/docs/Web/CSS/Shorthand_properties), like {{cssxref("background")}}.
 - `css-type`: a [data type](/en-US/docs/Web/CSS/CSS_Types), like [`<color>`](/en-US/docs/Web/CSS/color_value).

+### Glossary page types

+This section lists `page-type` values for pages under [Glossary](/en-US/docs/Glossary).
+Every page in that part of the tree must have a `page-type`, and its value must be one of those listed below.

+- `glossary-definition`: a page defining a term, like [Bézier curve](/en-US/docs/Glossary/Bezier_curve).
+- `glossary-disambiguation`: a page providing links to two or more definition pages for an ambiguous term, like [Node](/en-US/docs/Glossary/Node).

+### HTML page types

+This section lists `page-type` values for pages under [Web/HTML](/en-US/docs/Web/HTML).
+Every page in that part of the tree must have a `page-type`, and its value must be one of those listed below or one of the generic page type values.

+- `html-attribute`: an HTML attribute, like [`autocomplete`](/en-US/docs/Web/HTML/Attributes/autocomplete).
+- `html-attribute-value`: a single value for an HTML attribute, like [`dns-prefetch`](/en-US/docs/Web/HTML/Attributes/rel/dns-prefetch).
+- `html-element`: an HTML element, like [`<button>`](/en-US/docs/Web/HTML/Element/button).

 ### JavaScript page types

-This section lists `page-type` values for pages under [Web/JavaScript](/en-US/docs/Web/CSS).
+This section lists `page-type` values for pages under [Web/JavaScript](/en-US/docs/Web/JavaScript).
 Every page in that part of the tree must have a `page-type`, and its value must be one of those listed below or one of the generic page type values.

 - `javascript-class`: a definition of a built-in object, like [`Array`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 - `javascript-constructor`: an object constructor, like [`Array()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Array).